-5. If you have any problems with the wok, please contact the seller or our customer support at our website.
+5. If you have any problems with the wok, please contact the seller or our customer support.
 We will do our best to help you.
-Our goal is for you to be satisfied with our brand product.
+Our goal is you to be satisfied with our brand product.

-6. If you like it, please leave us a good feedback and product review.
+6. Please leave us a feedback and product review.

 Here are some videos how to season carbon steel wok.